appwrite/appwrite/CONTRIBUTING.md

 **API**

-On file  `app/controllers/shared/api.php`  in database listener, add to an existing or create a new switch case.
+In file `app/controllers/shared/api.php` On the database listener, add to an existing or create a new switch case.
 Add a call to the usage worker with your new metric const like so:

 ```php
       case $document->getCollection() === 'teams':